box/box-typescript-sdk-gen/docs/fileVersionRetentions.md

 - fileVersionRetentionId `string`
   - The ID of the file version retention
   - Used as `file_version_retention_id` in path `path` of the API call
+- headers `GetFileVersionRetentionByIdHeadersArg`
+  - Used as headers for the API call

 ### Returns